qzhang503/proteoQ/README.md

 #### 1.1.3 Metadata

-The workflow involves an Excel template containing the metadata of multiplex experiments, including experiment numbers, TMT channels, LC/MS injection indexes, sample IDs, reference channels, RAW MS data file names and additional fields from users.
+The workflow involves an Excel (or `.csv`) template containing the metadata of multiplex experiments, including experiment numbers, TMT channels, LC/MS injection indexes, sample IDs, reference channels, RAW MS data file names and additional fields from users.
 The default file name for the experimental summary is `expt_smry.xlsx`.
 If samples were fractionated off-line prior to LC/MS, a second Excel template will also be filled out to link multiple RAW MS file names that are associated to the same sample IDs.
 The default file name for the fractionation summary is `frac_smry.xlsx`.[4]
 Unless otherwise mentioned, we will assume these default file names throughout the document.

 Columns in the expt\_smry.xlsx are approximately divided into the